kt487420GIT/karpenter-resources/README.md

   git clone https://github.com/madgicaltechdom/karpenter-resources.git
   ```

-2. Create a role with GitHub repo trust relationships.
+2. Create a role with a trust relationship for the GitHub repository, and add an access entry in EKS for this role.
 You can refer role/github-access-policy and role/trust-relationships code(don't forget to update placeholders).

 3. Create GitHub repository secrets and variables: